 But the struggle Susette and her neighbors endured was not in vain.
 Their courage inspired Americans across the nation to push for reforms that have protected millions from sharing their fate.

 But millions more remain vulnerable, and now is the time to finish the job.
-Join our impact campaign—Take action to protect homes, fight legalized bullying, and end eminent domain for private gain.
+Join our cause to protect homes, fight legalized bullying, and end eminent domain for private gain.

 COURTNEY MOOREHEAD BALAKER, writer-director

 Courtney is an award-winning filmmaker, theatre director, and founding partner of Korchula Productions, a film and new media production company devoted to making important ideas entertaining.

 Courtney wrote, directed, and produced Little Pink House, an award-winning Korchula Productions feature starring two-time Academy Award nominee Catherine Keener (Get Out, Being John Malkovich, The 40-Year-Old Virgin) and Emmy nominee Jeanne Tripplehorn (Big Love, The Firm, Grey Gardens).

 The film has been lauded by the likes of The Hollywood Reporter (“The bottom line—it hits a nerve”) and Deadline Hollywood (“Keener nails the combination of anger, grace, and attitude that made Kelo a nationally known crusader”).
 It has won a variety of awards including the HBO Audience Award at the Provincetown International Film Festival and the Vail Film Festival Audience Award.
 Courtney’s script was selected as a finalist for the Athena List, which recognizes the best screenplays with strong female protagonists.